Need a break? Make a beeline for the city’s best cafes where you can sit back with a brew and a bite to eat.

 Woodlawn Coffee Co.

 Woodlawn Coffee Co. is a cool, Scandinavian-inspired cafe in Horsforth.
-It’s perfect for whiling away the hours with a cup of North Star coffee or Storm Tea.
-If it’s breakfast you’re after, you can start the day with buttermilk pancakes or slow roasted on-the-vine tomatoes on sourdough, but lunch is just as tempting – they do a range of gourmet sandwiches, as well as homemade favourites like smokey beans on toast.
+It’s perfect for whiling away the hours with a cup of coffee – you can choose from local brews like North Star, Dark Woods or Casa Espresso.
+If it’s breakfast you’re after, you can start the day with smoked salmon and avocado breakfast bagels, or enjoy one of their freshly-baked cakes as a mid-morning treat.
+Lunch is just as tempting – they do a range of gourmet sandwiches, as well as flavour-packed dishes like chorizo, feta, olive and pepper frittatas.

 Woodlawn Coffee Co, 60a Town Street, Horsforth, Leeds, West Yorkshire, LS18 4AP.